-A low budget wedding reception menu can free up money to spend on other aspects of your wedding and leave your guests none the wiser about your budget-saving efforts.
-With the variety of foods available, you can easily create a low-cost menu that will satisfy and please every stomach.
+A reception menu made up of cheap wedding food can free up money to spend on other aspects of your wedding and leave your guests none the wiser about your budget-saving efforts.
+With the variety of wedding reception food ideas on a budget, you can easily create a low-cost menu that will satisfy and please every stomach.

 DIY Catering Menu

 One way to cut costs on your menu is to cook the foods yourself.
 In this option, you would be responsible for creating and providing the drinks, appetizers, main dishes, and cake to serve to your guests.
 However, you don't necessarily need to make everything from scratch.
 This option lets you price out the cost for each dish, choose your favorite dishes, and make decisions based on price.
-A sample DIY catering menu consisting of easy-to-make dishes might include:
+A sample menu for a self-catered wedding reception consisting of easy-to-make dishes might include:

 Offering a limited bar is a great way to cut down on costs.
 Soft drinks, water, beer, and wine are usually the most inexpensive options to offer at a bar while pleasing most people.
 Picking up a variety of these drinks before the wedding on sale is a great way to cut costs.